sourcegraph/handbook/content/departments/engineering/teams/cody-strat/index.md

 - Millions of developers around the world work within the Strategic Enterprise segment.
 These customers often have specialized scale, product, and support needs that require a different way of working thus it is necessary to create a new team focused on this segment.
 - Sourcegraph is an enterprise company and enterprise customers represent 100% of our current ARR, yet none of those customers use Cody meaning there is a large market opportunity.
 To be successful, we must ensure that both individuals and the world’s largest enterprises can use Cody.
-- Growing Cody usage with strategic enterprise segments will open up future marketing (Salesforce) and co-selling (Leidos) opportunities which help establish Sourcegraph as the most powerful coding assistant.
+- Growing Cody usage with strategic enterprise segments will open up future marketing and co-selling opportunities which help establish Sourcegraph as the most powerful coding assistant.

-## Members
+## Team

 {{generator:product_team.cody_strategic}}